 Speaking of books, I have been meaning to take the Outdo Yourself Reading Challenge 2016 hosted by very own Corinne Rodrigues.
 So here it goes, this year I challenge myself to read fifty books!
 And that number puts me under the tab of ‘I’m under fire’ as per challenge 😀 Let the games begin then 😀

 Co-hosting Blogchatter prompt this week with Aditi Kaushiva.
-Write a post on ‘Books that made you’ and connect with us here in the linky below.
+Write a post on ‘Books that made you’ and connect with us here.

 Blogchatter is a twitter initiative where bloggers from all spheres connect, engage and support each other in taking blogs to next level.
 Also every Wednesday we have a chat session at 8.30 PM discussing a range of blogging topics each week.
 Tune in!